-If you can’t deal with your emotions or you can’t let them go for some reason, then get help.
+Get help if you can’t deal with your emotions or you can’t let them go for some reason.
 Don’t let them build up over the course of years and build into bigger problems down the road.

 Now, lest you think I have this emotional thing all worked out, I can assure you that I don’t always do so well in every situation.

 Ok, let’s talk about that.
 First, emotions are neither good nor bad.
-Neither are their levels of “hardness” or “difficulty.”
+Second, neither are their levels of “hardness” or “difficulty.”
 One person’s envy isn’t harder to deal with or stronger than someone else’s envy.
 The envy is the same.
-Your experience of it might be different than mine.
+It's just that your experience of it might be different than mine.
 As mentioned before, some emotions may cycle back into your consciousness and then you will have to feel them and let them go multiple times.
-One person may experience the death of their pet in a very different way then another.
-Same situation.
-Same emotion.
-Same process.
-The need to repeat the process could be very different for the two people based on the emotional needs of each individual.
+I might be able to move through faster than you.
+You might have it cycle through more often than me.
+It doesn't make one "harder" or "easier."
+It's just how we each choose to feel it (or not).

 Second, I don’t think you have any idea of how badly I want to own a house and garden.
 I’d much rather do that then get married.
 So our circumstances might be different but we have the same emotion.
 The fact that I released my emotion surprisingly quickly has more to do with my emotional work than the strength or difficulty of it.
-And although this is a bit tongue in cheek, it is also quite serious.
 If you are finding that it is impossible to let go of an emotion, no matter how hard it is, it is likely that the problem is not how hard the emotion is, but is how much of that emotion is already stuck inside you.
 You are fighting today's emotion plus the combined total of the old stuff, which makes it much harder to deal with.
 The only way to deal with this problem is to go into the past and start excavating your old stuff.